Cheap running

 if you find that easier to swallow during a run.
 Also, most sport drinks contain

-• Energy gels are ridiculously expensive, considering that they mainly consist of some sugary paste.
+sodium, so add salt if you feel like it.- Energy gels are ridiculously expensive, considering that they mainly consist of some sugary paste.
 I used to take one gel if I ran 15 miles or more, and 2 gels for any 20 miler (or more).
 I have since completely given up on gels, apart from during marathon races.
 And guess what?
 My distance runs don’t feel any more difficult as a result.

-• Spending a lot of money on recovery drinks?
+- Spending a lot of money on recovery drinks?
 According to coach Greg McMillan, the perfect recovery boost comes from a glass of Slim-Fast, because it contains the perfect mixture of carbohydrates and protein.
 My local supermarket even had it on a buy-one-get-one-free offer a few weeks ago, further driving down my expenses.

-• Energy bars are an expensive snack.
+- Energy bars are an expensive snack.
 I can think of two

 alternatives straight away: many “normal” snack bars contain pretty much the